VlachosGroup/nextorch/docs/source/user/examples.rst

 Examples
 ============

 These examples illustrate the main features and applications of the NEXTorch.

-Specifically these tutorials include:
+Specifically these tutorials fall into three categories:

-- `Basic API Usage`_ demonstrates the whole process of using NEXTorch to do the optimizations, how does NEXTorch deal with different parameter types, and the basic usage of the NEXTorch API.
-- `Applications in Reaction Engineering`_ demonstrates the applications of NEXTorch in the real-world problem, such as catalyst synthesis, reaction condition optimizations, and reactor design.
-Moreover, the human-in-the-loop optimization using
-  NEXTorch and the integration of NEXTorch with computational simulations for automatic optimizations are demonstrated.
+- `Basic API Usage`_
-- `Applications in Multi-Objective Optimization`_ shows the capability of doing multi-objective optimizations using NEXTorch.
+- `Applications in Reaction Engineering`_
-  Two different ways of performing multi-objective optimization are employed to optimize the reaction conditions and design the reactors.
+- `Mixed Type Parameters`_
+- `Multi-Objective Optimization(MOO)`_

 Basic API Usage
 ---------------

+Basic usage of the NEXTorch API

+- Example 1 and 2: Implementation of NEXTorch for single-objective optimization

 .. nbgallery::
     :name: basic-api-usage
     :glob:

     ../examples/01_simple_1d
     ../examples/02_sin_1d
-    ../examples/10_PFR_mixed_type_inputs

 Applications in Reaction Engineering
 ------------------------------------

+Applications of NEXTorch in the real-world problems, such as catalyst synthesis, reaction condition optimizations, and reactor design

+- Example 3, 5, and 8: Automated optimization loop for computational simulations
+- Example 4: Human-in-the-loop optimization for laboratory experiments

 .. nbgallery::
     :name: app-in-react-eng
     :glob: